g3k0/dependencies-hoover/README.md

 cargo run
 ```

-If you want to run the compiled file, put the executable, the config files and the reports folder at the same level, then just run from a shell:
+If you want to run the executable, be sure that the reports folder and the config.toml file are present, then just run from a shell:

 ```bash
 ./dependencies_hoover